SMS, text messages, short message service - www.TextMeFree.com

 SMS

-What is SMS?
-Well, you probably know that SMS stands for Short Message Service.
+What is SMS or what does SMS mean?
+SMS stands for Short Message Service.

-• Messages can be up to 160 characters of text in length.
-(Though many new mobile phones let you send bigger messages, and just split your message up into 160-character chunks!)
+• Messages can be 160 text characters or less in length.
+(Many modern mobile phones allow you to send longer texts by splitting your text message into 160-character sections!)

 • SMS is a store and forward service.
-In other words, messages are not sent directly from sender to recipient, but always via an SMS Center instead.
+This means that SMS are not sent directly to the recipient but go through a messaging centre.

 Notes:

-1. This is a limited definition of sms.
-A fuller explanation can be found at Wikipedia and you read more about free text messaging at this text messages page.
+1. Read a more detailed summary of free text messaging at this text messages page.

 2. CDMA networks allow greater message size (CDMA networks operate in North & South America, Asia (China, India, Japan, South Korea, New Zealand, Australia, Thailand, Vietnam, Hong Kong, etc, etc).)
 You can find out more at www.cdg.org